-Anyone can have power and influence, however what is important for the purpose of this list, is how an individual balances the two.
+Anyone can have power and influence, however, what is important for the purpose of this list, is how an individual can balance the two.
 It is essential to have an understanding of the key principle of the Sikh Dharam, that ultimate power is in the hands of the Almighty.

 Power of Coercion – is associated with people who are in a position to manipulate others.

 Power of Connection – is based upon who you know.